Student Handbooks

 Non-Major Enrollment in Private Instrument / Voice Lessons

-Non-majors who enroll in private lessons may be unable to take the course due to lack of available instructors or may be placed in a class lesson.
+Non-majors who enroll in private lessons may be unable to take the course due to lack of available instructors.

 Juries